femboyfin/dbdideas/survivor_perks.md

 ## [Bite the Bullet](<https://deadbydaylight.wiki.gg/wiki/Bite_the_Bullet>) 📉 🗑️

-- Now suppresses Pools of Blood
+- Now suppresses Pools of Blood while healing
   - Thematic added effects to slightly increase the strength level of a weak perk.
 - Now only suppresses effects from the killer
   - Ensures that the benefits of the perk don't incidentally make it more difficult to be healed by a teammate.